-Firefighting equipment can reduce the risk of a small fire, e.g. a fire in a waste-paper bin, developing into a large one.
-The safe use of an appropriate fire extinguisher to control a fire in its early stages can also significantly reduce the risk to other people in the premises by allowing people to assist others who are at risk.
+Firefighting equipment can reduce the likelihood of a small fire, e.g. in a waste-paper bin, developing into a large one.
+The safe use of an appropriate fire extinguisher to control a fire in its early stages can reduce the risk to other people in the premises by allowing people to assist others who are at risk.

-This equipment will need to comprise enough portable extinguishers that must be suitable for the risk.
+This equipment will need to comprise enough portable extinguishers and they must be suitable for the risk.